Voigt0/Anki-Google-Docs-Import-from-Bullet-Points/README.md

 1. Edit your Google Doc
 2. Wait a few minutes (Google takes time to publish changes)
-3. In Anki, click `Tools → Manage Remote Decks → Sync Remote Decks`
+3. In Anki, click `Voigt → Manage Remote Decks → Sync Remote Decks`

 Your changes will be imported into Anki without duplicating cards.